Cameroonians express shock and anger after AFCON stampede | DW | 25.01.2022

 "Clearly there were deficiencies, failures and weaknesses," CAF president Motsepe said on Tuesday.
 "There were problems that should have been foreseen."

-While no decisions on future measures at AFCON matches have yet been made, correspondent Blaise Eong said it was possible stadium capacities would be reduced even further in light of the disaster.
+Though no decisions on future measures at AFCON matches have yet been made, Eong said it was possible that stadium capacities would be reduced even further in light of the disaster.

-"With this incident, we may find ourselves in a situation where the matches may go ahead without fans, or [organizers] may bring down the number of fans that can go to stadiums," he told DW.
+"With this incident, we may find ourselves in a situation where the matches may go ahead without fans, or [organizers] may bring down the number of fans that can go to stadiums," he said.

-The quarter final match which was due to be played at the stadium on Sunday will now be switched to the Ahmadou Ahidjo stadium in Yaounde.
+The quarterfinal match scheduled to be played at the stadium on Sunday will now be switched to the Ahmadou Ahidjo stadium in Yaounde.

 Blaise Eong contributed to this article.